jmuelbert/jm-python-template/docs/api-reference.md

-# API Reference
+# API reference

 This is a crucial part of a Python project's documentation.
-It should be auto-generated from your docstrings.
+It should be auto generated from your docstrings.

 ## Tool